What makes or breaks an espresso shot? - MORE

 A Better Mousetrap

 SwampSlurry.com, a focused attack on the production, presentation and selling of espresso as Americano, as Latte, as Cappuccino, with Chocolate and as Ice Cream.

 Espressos are like fine wine with an almost infinite set of variations.
 Each and every fine roast has a complexity and depth that Starbucks and Dunkin Donuts patrons are missing out on.

-Right next to a Starbucks, no less.
+Quite possibly right next to a Starbucks, no less.
 This should be interesting.